Apache Spark using Scala

 Scala basics – Conditional Statement, iteration, user defined functions and higher order functions.
 OOPs Concepts – class, object and trait.
 Scala collections.

-- Introduction to Scala – variable declaration, control statements, loop, pattern matching, higher order functions and handling null values in Scala
+- Introduction to Scala – variable declaration, control statements, loops, pattern matching, higher order functions, function currying, implicit variable/function/class and handling null values using Option/Some/None

 - Exception Handling